paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/toulouse-carcassonne-cathare-albi-auch.md

 Arrive in CDG Airport.
 Take tgv to Toulouse
 Check-in , dinner and night at Toulouse.

-### Day 2 : Toulouse ( Basilique Saint-Sernin UNESCO )
+### Day 2 : Toulouse- Basilique Saint-Sernin ( UNESCO )
+Situated in the heart of south-west France,Toulouse, former Roman town,  is very aptly known as the “Pink City”.
+The pinkish colour of the bricks of its buildings and houses gives the city a unique charm.

+After breakfast, take a walk around the narrow streets of the historical center and discover the most popular monuments to visit, lined of Renaissance mansions from the 16th century.
-After breakfast, we will start the visit of Toulouse by walk inside the old town, the historical center and it's narrow streets.
-Then proceed to Basilique Saint-Sernin one of the most glorious churches on the medieval pilgrimage road to Santiago de Compostela in Spain.
+The, proceed the Basilique Saint-Sernin,  one of the most glorious churches on the medieval pilgrimage road to Santiago de Compostela in Spain.
 Built between the 11th and 13th century, it is  the largest preserved Roman church in Europe and listed as UNESCO World Heritage Site since 1998.
 The church is dedicated to Saint Saturninus (Sernin) of Patras, Greece, who was martyred by being tied to a bull.

-Stroll around the building and admire the elegant bedside,  admire the Basilica's facade with is magnificent doorway adorned with intricate sculptures.
+Stroll around the building and admire the elegant bedside, the Basilica's facade with is magnificent doorway adorned with intricate sculptures.
-Enter the ancient sanctuary to experience the serenity of the place
+Enter the ancient sanctuary to experience the serenity of the place.
+Inside, wander the 16th-century to 17th-century choir encircled by nine chapels and explore the superb ambulatory witch has 7 remarkable marbled reliefs from the 11th century.

-Next, we will visit the Couvent des Jacobins ( Jacobins convent),  a fine example of Languedoc Gothic art.
-Admire the light o
+Next, we will visit the Couvent des Jacobins ( Jacobins convent),  a masterpiece of  Languedoc Gothic art from the 13th century and admire its beautiful brick-built church and its main cloister building.

-We will go to the Place du Capitol, the actual city hall of Toulouse.
-Notice the brick walls and their 29 arches
+After a lunch at the famous Brasserie Moustache, go to the Place du Capitol, the actual city hall of Toulouse.
+Take time to enjoy an expresso on terrace , wander the Capitole Building and notice the brick walls and their 29 arches, the remarkable facade with 8 immense columns of pink marble from the 16th century.
+Behind, you will also notice the former Archives tower which house today the tourism office.

-Discover the chapel dedicated to Saint Antonin,  which is decorated with a series of 14th-century mural paintings

-After a lunch at the famous Brasserie Moustache ( the famous and delicious Toulouse Sausage !), continue to the Fine Arts Museum

-Next, we will go admire the Chapelle des Carmélites

-Crossing the Garonne River, we will go visit the Hotel Dieu, an imposing building has served as a hospice for eight centuries.
+The, we will take a guided visit of the  Fine Arts Museum.
+Learn about the extensive art collections and paintings while discovering the historic building, with its graceful architectural features such as the monumental stairway and the spacious, sunlit rooms.
 We will end up our day trip of  Toulouse by taking a leisurely stroll along the shaded canal-side path and enjoy the relaxing ambience.
-We will drive to Carcassonne late after located at around an hour of drive from Toulouse.
+A great time for taking memorable pictures of the city, the bridge  and the dome of the Saint-Joseph chapel.
-Dinner and night at Carcassonne.
+Dinner and night at Toulouse.

 ### Day 3: Carcassonne ( UNESCO ) - Lagrasse and Sainte-Marie d'Orbieu Abbey
 After breakfast,  head to the medieval city of Carcassonne, UNESCO World Heritage Site  and one of the top destinations in France.
 With 54 towers and ramparts 3 kilometers long, it is the largest fortified city in Europe.
 The hilltop city stands at a height of 148 meters, a location that was an advantage during the Middle Age.
 All the buildings, squares, and alleyways have retained their medieval character.
-This will give us today lots of fine picture opportunities along the day.
+You will have of fine picture opportunities along the day.

-Start by taking a walk around the ramparts and admire the medieval and Gallo-Roman towers, the double  thick protective fortifications that surrounded the city.
+Start by taking a walk around the ramparts and admire the medieval and Gallo-Roman towers, the double-thick protective fortifications that surrounded the city.
 Then, enter the medieval city at the Narbonne door, consisting of two huge spur towers .
 Along the way, stroll inside the narrow cobbled streets and let the atmosphere of the city transport you back to Middle Age.
 Lunch at "La Maison du Cassoulet".
 Wander the 12th century Counts' castle,  hosting today the lapidary Museum, and the impressive Cathedral of Saint-Nazaire, built between the 11th and 14th century and admire it's Gothic statues and splendid stained glass.